Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A functional framework on the homeomorphisms group

 \end{remark}

-We need also to consider a function $r:\mathbb{R}^+ \rightarrow \mathbb{R}^+$, verifying the following assumptions. \begin{Aonr} We assume that $r(x)=0$ if and only if $x=0$, $r$ is continuous at $0$, $r$ is nondecreasing, subadditive and for some statements we will assume further that, \begin{itemize} \item[(A$_r$)] $r$ is lower semi-continuous for the simple convergence on $F$, {\it i.e.},
+We need also to consider a function $r:\mathbb{R}^+ \rightarrow \mathbb{R}^+$, verifying the following assumptions. \begin{Aonr} We assume that $r(x)=0$ if and only if $x=0$, $r$ is continuous at $0$, $r$ is nondecreasing, subadditive and for some statements we will assume {\mkk furthermore} that, \begin{itemize} \item[(A$_r$)] $r$ is lower semi-continuous for the {\mkk pointwise} convergence on $F$, {\it i.e.},

 for any sequence $\{f_n\}_{n\in \mathbb{N}}$ of self-mappings of $F$. \end{itemize} \end{Aonr}

 \begin{CrR} Finally, we will consider the following cross condition between the growth function $R$ and the function $r$, \begin{itemize} \item[(C$_{r,R}$)] $\exists \; a >0, \; \exists \; b>0, \; \forall \; u \in \mathbb{R}^+, \; R(u)\leq ar(u) +b.$ \end{itemize} \end{CrR}